Frances Morrell: Life and career

 Under Morrell, the ILEA became concerned with promoting gender equality.
 The authority was severely criticised for what the right wing regarded as propaganda in the schools it administered.
 Many of the policies of the Davies leadership were continued, which included the high spending: the ILEA deliberately set an illegally high budget for 1985.
 The government under Prime Minister Margaret Thatcher, which was proposing to abolish the GLC, would have wanted to abolish the ILEA as well, but found it was impractical to do so.
 However, new legislation allowed the Government to limit the ILEA's budget, and it did so.
 The ILEA was helped by a bail-out from the GLC for one year.

 The abolition of the GLC in 1986 also meant something had to be done to provide for future elections to the ILEA.
 It was first suggested that the ILEA could be made up of delegates from the 12 inner London Boroughs, but the Conservative group on the ILEA was strongly against this policy; eventually it was decided that there would be direct elections.
 Morrell led Labour into the campaign, and with London hostile to the abolition of the GLC, Labour won an easy victory.
 Morrell was re-elected quite narrowly herself, as the SDP had a strong challenge.

 Morrell lost her leadership in 1987 by 23 votes to 22, continuing a tradition of internal deselection established by both her predecessors.
 She had insisted that teachers who were surplus to requirements at one ILEA school should transfer to another where there was a shortfall, and threatened to dismiss those who refused.
 She became secretary of the Speaker of the House of Commons' Commission on Citizenship the next year and a senior research fellow at Queen Mary and Westfield College briefly in 1991–92, before becoming executive director of the Institute for Citizenship Studies.

 She was joint chief executive of ArtsInform, which she set up with Linda Payne in 1995 to build relationships between schools and colleges with professional artists and arts organisations.

-Family
+Personal life and death

 Morrell's husband Brian committed suicide in April 2009, and she herself suffered from increasingly poor health.
-She died on 10 January 2010, aged 72, from cancer.
-She is survived by her daughter, Daisy, and brother, Peter.
+She died from cancer on 10 January 2010, at the age of 72.
+She was survived by her daughter, Daisy, and brother, Peter.